 The business is considered the host and the home is considered the satellite account.
 Energy is fed into the grid and you receive a dollar value credit shared to the satellite account, which reduces utility bill costs for the host account.

-Credits are allocated to all satellite accounts on a weighted scale determined by New York State VDER.
+Credits are allocated to all satellite accounts on a weighted scale determined by New York State Value of Energy Resources, or VDER.
 VDER is New York’s mechanism to compensate energy generated by distributed energy resources.
 Essentially, satellite accounts receive dollar value credits posted to their account from the power generated by the host account.

 Can I Power Multiple Homes With One Solar System?